2025-2026 School Year Registration

 Enrollment and Class Registration

-Enroll/Re-enroll in the IEProgram
+1. Enroll/Re-enroll in the IEProgram (available mid-April)

-• Register for classes through openSIS when class registration opens.
+Register for classes through openSIS (login information provided after Enrollment/Re-enrollment).
 Pay the $50 Class Deposit for each class that you register for (Holds your spot in a class and is applied toward class tuition.)
+Agree to the Commitments for each class you register for.

 Enrollment Fees and Tuition are Non-refundable.
 Tuition for the full year is due when classes start.
 It is not refundable even if you stop taking the class mid-year.
 The Enrollment Fee is also non-refundable.
 Please commit before you pay.
 We expect that many of our classes will fill up, so register as soon as you can to reserve your spot.

-Calendar: Classes begin the week before Labor Day on August 25 and run through the second week in May with a Fall Break, Christmas Break and Spring Break.
+Calendar Classes begin the week before Labor Day on August 25 and run through the second week in May with a Fall Break, Christmas Break and Spring Break.
 You can see the full calendar here.

-Full List of Classes and Locations
+2025-2026 Classes and Locations

-Click on a column heading to sort the classes, or find a specific class by using the search box.
+Find a specific class by using the search box.

 Teacher NameClassCityAddressDay of the WeekStart TimeEnd Time